 EJNMMI Physics is an international platform for scientists, users and adopters of nuclear medicine with a particular interest in physics matters.
-As a companion journal to the European Journal of Nuclear Medicine and Molecular Imaging, this journal has a multi-disciplinary approach and welcomes original materials and studies with a focus on applied physics and mathematics as well as imaging systems engineering and prototyping in nuclear medicine.
+As a companion journal to the European Journal of Nuclear Medicine and Molecular Imaging, this journal has a multi-disciplinary approach.
+It welcomes original materials and studies focusing on applied physics and mathematics, as well as imaging systems engineering and prototyping in nuclear medicine.

 This includes physics-driven approaches or algorithms supported by physics that foster early clinical adoption of nuclear medicine imaging and therapy.

-EJNMMI Physics publishes original research articles, reviews, case reports, commentaries, and short communications, as well as article types that include specific submission criteria, such as Young Investigators and Teaching Files.
+EJNMMI Physics publishes original research articles, reviews, case reports, commentaries, short communications and article types that include specific submission criteria, such as Young Investigators and Teaching Files.

 Original Research: All requirements for a scientific manuscript apply.

 Young Investigators: This category is reserved for young scientists in the course of their MSc or PhD studies who wish to present part of their undergraduate and graduate research in a scientific framework.
-Manuscripts should follow the structure of an original research submission, however, the content may be comprised of several sub-projects.
-Typically, young investigator reports entail a scientifically sound summary report of a short-term project or a PhD thesis.
+Manuscripts should follow the structure of an original research submission.
+However, the content may be comprised of several sub-projects.
+Typically, young investigator reports entailing a scientifically sound summary report of a short-term project or a PhD thesis.

 Editor in Chief: Stefaan Vandenberghe